bobheadxi/bobheadxi.github.io/content/_posts/2024-6-20-multi-single-tenant.md

 With a cyclomatic complexity score of 57, this implementation spans around 550 lines, and is covered by nearly 1000 lines of tests providing 72% coverage on `taskdriver.Ensure` - not bad for a component dealing extensively with integrations.

-This investment in a robust, re-usable component has paid dividends: the abstraction serves 5 "subresources" today, each handling a different aspect of Cloud instance management, and generalizes the implementation of:
+This investment in a robust, re-usable component has paid dividends: the abstraction serves 5 "subresources" today, each handling a different aspect of Cloud instance management, and generalises the implementation of:

 - **Diff detection**: During reconciliation you cannot (by design) refer to a "previous version" of your resource. `taskdriver.Ensure` handles detecting if a task execution has already been dispatched, and whether a new one needs to be dispatched for the current inputs.
 - **Tracking Task executions**: `taskdriver.Ensure` handles creating Task executions, tracking their status, and collecting their outputs across many reconciles.
 Notable events are tracked in "conditions", an ephemeral state field that records the last *N* interesting events to a subresource. ![](/assets/images/posts/multi-single-tenant/argocd-2.png)
 - **Concurrency control**: Subresources often need global concurrency management (to throttle the rate at which we hit external resources like Terraform Cloud) as well as per-instance concurrency management (e.g. an upgrade can't happen at the same time as a `kubectl apply`). `taskdriver.Ensure` consumes a configurable concurrency controller that can be tweaked based on the workload.
-- **Teardown and orphaned resource management**: On deletion of a subresource, `taskdriver.Ensure` can handle ["finalization"](https://kubernetes.io/docs/concepts/overview/working-with-objects/finalizers/) of tasks resources, deleting past executions.
+- **Teardown and orphaned resource management**: On deletion of a subresource, `taskdriver.Ensure` can handle ["finalisation"](https://kubernetes.io/docs/concepts/overview/working-with-objects/finalizers/) of tasks resources, deleting past executions in GCP Cloud Run.
 This is most useful for one-time-use subresources like instance upgrades - over time, we can delete our records of past upgrades for an instance. `taskdriver.Ensure` has also since been extended to handle picking up and clearing Task executions.
 - **Uniform observability**: Logs and metrics emitted by `taskdriver.Ensure` allow our various subresources to be monitored the same way for alerting and debugging.

 To illustrate how this works in code, because I like interfaces, here's an abbreviated version of what the abstraction looks like: